ktraunmueller/cyan/README.md

-# cyan - A Software Rendering 3D Engine
+# cyan - A Software Rendering 3D Engine for the Web

 This is a pure software rendering 3D engine I wrote back in 2002.